Responding to TCFD Recommendations

 |

-Increasing resilience | FY2022 initiatives & results | |
+Increasing resilience | FY2023 initiatives & results | |

 ---|---|---|

-Environmental Strategy Council | Decarbonization | - Examined plans for Scope 1 and 2 zero emission targets and upgrades of facilities and equipment, and reduction scenarios. - Examined policy for sustainable and stable procurement of renewable energy as a maintenance activity in Japan. - Supplier engagement (suppliers’ switching to renewable energy, recycled material surveys, etc.) |
+Environmental Strategy Council | Decarbonization | - Finalized the roadmap for reductions over the medium term toward Scope 1 zero emissions (upgrades of facilities and equipment for electronification and switching of fuels). - Implemented sustainable and stable procurement of renewable energy and formulated a plan for in-house power generation. - Supplier engagement (surveys of suppliers’ reduction plans and switching to renewable energy, etc.) |

-Customer environmental impact mitigation | - Examined calculation logic for objective and fair avoided emission for each product genre that contributes to reducing the environmental impact of society. | |
+Customer environmental impact mitigation | - Started calculation of objective and fair avoided emission for product genre that contributes to reducing the environmental impact of society. | |

-Environmental technology development | - Materialized the topic of dry fiber technology application (developed packaging materials and biomass plastic materials). - Developed high-value-added recycling technology for scrap metal. |
+Environmental technology development | - Materialized the topic of dry fiber technology application (developed packaging materials and cellulose composite bioplastics). - Developed an elemental technology for practical application of a high-value-added technology for metal powders. |

 Scenario Analysis of Climate-Related Risks and Opportunities

 Epson identified and evaluated scenarios in the categories of transition risk, physical risk, and opportunity to evaluate the importance of climate-related risks and opportunities.
-Six risks and opportunities were singled out for evaluation.
+Seven risks and opportunities were singled out for evaluation.
 We evaluated the business impact and financial impact of each on the basis of the scenarios corresponding to temperature increase of 1.5℃ presented by the Intergovernmental Panel on Climate Change (IPCC) and the International Energy Agency (IEA) as well as on the basis of internal and external information.

 Climate-Related Risks and Opportunities in a 1.5℃ Scenario